bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

     .   .   .

 An interesting question here is, "how can we express this rule more simply"?
-And I think it's clear that we could express it in terms of this rule, if we had a way to apply it repeatedly:
+And I think it's clear that we could express it in terms of the following rule, if we had a way to apply it repeatedly:

     .
     ♖